jenpennen/git-basics/childhood-favorites.md

 ## Movies

 Home Alone 1 & 2
+Tangled
+Frozen
+How to Train Your Dragon 1&2
-Barbie and the Princess Pauper
+Beauty and the Beast
-Barbie in a Fashion Fairytale